STRAND x FEMMESTIVAL Spotlight: Rivkala

 What draws you to artists like Winehouse, Keys and Beyoncé?

 Their storytelling.
-Lyrics are crucial to me.
+Lyrics are so important to me.
 Some people don’t even notice lyrics, but I always do – words are my love language.
 Great storytelling connects us on a human level: “I have felt this.
 See me, hear me.”
 Jazz, blues, and their offshoots are the greatest 20th-century art forms, capable of moving the human spirit like nothing else.
-While I’m not from the African diaspora, I deeply respect and resonate with this music and its cultural context.
+I deeply respect and resonate with these genres, and because I’m obviously not from the African diaspora, I do feel a sense of responsibility to make sure I’m educated on the cultural context.
+I think it’s important when you’re a guest in someone’s house to show up, show respect, and know the history.

 Gender, Performance and Identity